antares-codes/etl-val-node/README.md

      (Optional) We recommend you to install [Fail2ban](https://linuxize.com/post/install-configure-fail2ban-on-ubuntu-20-04/) to avoid brute force attack.

 17. Setup Monitoring with a crontab entry.
-(If your node go offline, it will restart automatically.)
+If your node go offline, it will restart automatically.
+(NOTE: FOR crontab -e "select NANO 1")

      ```bash
      sudo chmod 755 /root/validator-node-screen/cron/watchdognode.sh